rohanshah123/Unlock/README.md

 I create Unlock app.
 I made this app to unlock the phone.
 Every time whenever we created file we need commit and push. first we need to create File
   -new solution .gitignore and README.md.
-  -new mvc app in the src folder,it to your solution, xUnit project in the tests folder,add it to your solution.
+  -new mvc app in the src folder,solution, xUnit project in the tests folder,add it to our solution.
   -Extend the HomeController with a new action.
 Add a new View, update the menu.
   -Add a new controller with text, JSON, HTML, and a View.